 Create a culture of knowledge sharing

 Once you have the right tools in place, you’ll want to create a culture of knowledge sharing that encourages your employees to use them.
-In a survey by Panopto and YouGov, 60% of respondents said it’s “difficult,” “very difficult,” or “nearly impossible” to get the information they need from their colleagues to do their job.
+In a survey by Panopto and YouGov, 60 percent of respondents said it’s “difficult,” “very difficult,” or “nearly impossible” to get the information they need from their colleagues to do their job.

 However, a separate study from Deloitte showed that the number of workers who find it easy or very easy to obtain information from their colleagues is “23 percentage points higher among those who say they work in a company where enabling knowledge transfer is a major priority.”Here are a few ways to help your teams understand the benefits of knowledge sharing: